 Any student may register for beginning level applied music courses.
 Intermediate or advanced level courses require permission of the instructor and necessary prerequisites.
 Private lessons will be 30 minutes in length.
 Daily practice is expected of all students enrolled in applied music courses.
 Practice requirements are outlined in each instructor's syllabus.
 Any applied music course number may be repeated for credit.
+(Does not apply to MUS 108 and 109.)
 Instruction in additional instruments may be offered.
 Contact the Director of Music for information.